NiamhOL/Project-2019/README.md

 - **_Python_** https://www.python.org/downloads/
 - **_Anaconda_** https://www.anaconda.com/distribution/ - is the easiest way to perfrom Python data science machine learning on Linux, Windows and Mac OS.
 - **_iPython_** https://ipython.org/ - it an interactive command-line terminal for Python.
-- **_Pandas_** https://pandas.pydata.org/ - pandas is an "open source, BSD-licensed library providing high-perfromance, easy-to-use data structures and data analysis tool."[3]
+- **_Pandas_** https://pandas.pydata.org/ - pandas is an "open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tool."[3]
 - **_Scripy_** https://pypi.org/project/Scripy/ - which allows the user to run system commands in the same shell through it's main tool *shell.Run().
 - **_Numpy_** http://www.numpy.org/ - is the fundamental package for scientific computing within Python.
 - **_Matplotlib_** https://matplotlib.org/ - is a 2D plotting library within Python within which the user can generate a wide variety of figures, including plots, histograms, scetterplots etc.